Jutted BMOCZ for Non-Coherent OFDM: Introduction

-\Ac{OFDM} is ubiquitous in modern wireless networks.
+\lettrine{O}{rthogonal} frequency division multiplexing (OFDM) is ubiquitous in modern wireless networks.
 The widespread adoption of \ac{OFDM} is driven by its flexibility in resource allocation, its robustness to frequency-selective fading, and its compatibility with multi-antenna and multi-user systems.
-Together with its implementation simplicity, these properties have established scalable \ac{OFDM} as the dominant waveform in the standards, including in work towards 6G~\cite{3gppTD1,3gppTD2}.
-At the same time, however, \ac{OFDM} often employs coherent modulations, such as \ac{QAM}, which require pilot overhead to estimate the channel and equalize the received data symbols.
-This overhead can comprise a significant fraction of the packet for small payloads, rendering \emph{non-coherent} detection as an attractive alternative, where the data are decoded without knowledge of the instantaneous \ac{CSI}.
+Together with its implementation simplicity, these properties have established \ac{OFDM} as the dominant waveform in the standards, including in ongoing work towards 6G~\cite{3gppTD1,3gppTD2}.
+Yet, \ac{OFDM} often employs coherent modulations, such~as \ac{QAM}, which necessitate pilot overhead to estimate the channel and equalize the received data symbols.
+This overhead can comprise a significant fraction of the total packet for small payloads.
+In such settings, \emph{non-coherent} detection is an attractive alternative, where the data are decoded without knowledge of the instantaneous \ac{CSI}.